sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 ### Business Processes are 1.
 Sales Analysis and 2.
 Purchase Analysis

 ## Achievement:
-- Development of a robust data warehouse to retrieve data for further analysis.
+- Developed a robust data warehouse for accessing data for business analysis purposes.
 - The virtualizations and dashboards helped the Sales Manager monitor the movement of products and assess how promotional activities influence sales.
 - The Sales manager benefitted greatly from data analysis.
 It helped them understand customer shopping habits, and the dashboard provided insights into product combinations, sales opportunities, and customer behaviour.
 - The Sales Manager was also able to determine the most in-demand products during specific times of the day.